 Reports are available to the public at the registered office, on the website (section Governance – Annual General Meeting – AGM 2022) and on the storage mechanism used by the Company, known as "eMarket SDIR", by the deadline set for the issues of the Shareholders' Meeting Notice of call or as required by the applicable laws.

 Pursuant to the Legislative Decree no. 27/2010, the Shareholders' Meeting minutes must be available within 30 days from the day of the Meeting.
 Within 5 days from the day of the Shareholders' Meeting, a summary must be published on the website, detailing the outcomes of the votes, the number of shares represented in the Shareholders' Meeting and the percentage of the share capital represented by the shares for which votes have been cast, the number of votes in favour, the number of votes against the resolutions and the number of abstentions.

 No it is not.
-Pursuant to article 123-bis, paragraph 3, of the Legislative Decree no. 58 of 24 February 1998, the board of directors of the company is called upon to adopt the Corporate Governance Report.
+Pursuant to article 123-bis, paragraph 3, of the Legislative Decree no. 58 of 24 February 1998, the Board of Directors of the Company is called upon to adopt the Corporate Governance Report.
 This document, as a consequence, is not subject to discussion and approval by the Shareholders’ Meeting.